The 5-Minute Fix for Post-Meal Weight Gain

 Welcome to the Healthy Aging Newsletter, a free publication translating trustworthy medical research into simple habits to age well, free of chronic disease.
 I’m Dr. Ashori, a family medicine doctor turned health coach.

-Whatever you put into your mouth eventually turns into glucose which floats around the blood until it’s absorbed.
-Some of it gets pushed into our muscle cells but not without them being activated.
+Some of it gets absorbed by muscle cells but not if the muscles are inactive.
 Exercise activates the transporters that remove the glucose and prevent them from turning into fat.

 Less muscle → lower metabolism.
 Most adults lose muscle starting in their 30s.
 Less muscle burns fewer calories at rest.